aisingapore/PeekingDuck/CONTRIBUTING.md

     ```

 3. In PeekingDuck's pipeline, the output of one node would be the input to another.
 For example, the input to `model.quack` could be an image from `input.live`, and the output of `model.quack` would be bounding box coordinates that go to `draw.bbox`.
-Refer to the list of [node data](docs/node_data.md) for a full list of nodes that can be used in conjunction with yours.
+Refer to the [node data glossary](docs/node_data_glossary.md) for a full list of data keys that can be used in conjunction with yours.

 4. Create a configuration file for the node in [peekingduck/configs](peekingduck/configs)/{`node_type`}/{`node_name`}.yml.
 In our case, the name would be 'peekingduck/configs/model/quack.yml'.
+You can use this [template](peekingduck/configs/node_template.yml) as a guide.
 The file should contain:
     ```
-    # Mandatory
+    # Mandatory configs
     input: ["img"]  # example where the input of this node is an image
     output: ["bboxes"] # example where the output of this node are bboxes

-    # Optional depending on node
+    # Optional configs depending on node
     threshold: 0.5 # example
     ```